Media Room: Publications and Presentations

 On October 22, I was the focus of an, “Ask the Expert” online presentation as part of the initial TechSoup Disaster Preparedness Program.

 On April 10, I enjoyed teaming-up with Chris Tuttle on, “Getting Beyond the Like: Using Social Media to Cultivate Deeper Commitment,” a webinar hosted by Idealware and TechImpact.
 This was one of six courses included in The Nonprofit Social Media Toolkit.
 We had 52 diverse nonprofit representatives attending.
 Great discussion and questions!
 If anyone has questions for me specifically, use my blog’s secure contact form.
-The slide deck is on SlideShare.

 You might enjoy reading my article on the importance of social media stewardship and research in the June, 2018 issue of ADRP’s e-newsletter, The Hub.

 The morning of June 15 during the AFP DFW Philanthropy in Action conference at the Irving Convention Center I discussed, “How Startup Nonprofits Can Break Into the Big Leagues.”
-My slide deck is posted on SlideShare.
+My slide deck is posted on ISSUU.

 Having worked with small and aspiring nonprofits for the past several years, I shared my advice about inspiring confidence on the part of major gift donors.
 Most all of my advice involves time, but little if any investment of money.
 I urge nonprofits to be lean and more “digital” to help amplify impact, and to make a positive impression that adequately reflects the energy, sophistication and importance of their work.

 I gave a webinar to members of the Association of Donor Relations Professionals (ADRP) on, “Taking a Step Back Will Lead You Forward,” on March 29.
-To read an blog article that includes my central themes, click here.
+To read a blog article that includes my central themes, click here.

 Follow the link to read my blog article for Bloomerang, “How Startup Nonprofits Can Break Into the Big Leagues” (November).
-A donation from Bloomerang in honor of the article has gone to IREC: Interstate Renewable Energy Council.

 Coffee Chat at the Regional Foundation Library, Austin.
 On May 25, I enjoyed discussing asking for major gifts, and turning difficult situations into positive outcomes.
 Please note the Regional Foundation Library is now the Texas Grants Resource Center, a division of The University of Texas at Austin.